IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ### Implementation Notes
 The third party [GeoJSON-LD](https://geojson.org/geojson-ld/) context is included in addition to the IIIF Presentation API 3.0 context.
 The GeoJSON-LD context supplies the vocabulary terms for the Annotation bodies since the IIIF Presentation API 3.0 context does not describe those terms.
 When there are multiple contexts, the `@context` property can be an array which is processed as a set.
 Typically order does not matter for a set.
 However, when the IIIF context is used in these arrays it must be the last item in the set.

 The GeoJSON `properties` object is generic and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
 It is used to pass metadata along with the geocoordinates.
 This has implications on clients and parsers that must discern what data to use.
-For example, if the targeted resource has a `label` property and the `properties` object has a `label` property, the consuming interface must make a choice on which to prioritize for presentation purposes.
-In the image from the Use Case section, the "Label" uses the GeoJSON `properties` object's `label` property (lines 80-83) instead of the `label` property from the Annotation or Canvas.
+For example, if the targeted resource had a `label` property and the `properties` object has a `label` property, the consuming interface must make a choice on which to prioritize for presentation purposes.
+In the image from the Use Case section, the "Label" uses the GeoJSON `properties` object's `label` property (lines 69-75) instead of the `label` property from the Annotation or Canvas.
 This is because web mapping clients are designed to look for metadata in GeoJSON `properties` for display.

 Note that [`geometry` has more types besides `Polygon`.](https://tools.ietf.org/html/rfc7946#section-3.1)